-The Deputy Leader shall hold office until such time as the term of office of the Leader who appointed him/her comes to an end, or until he or she:
+The Deputy Leader shall hold office until such time as the term of office of the Leader who appointed them comes to an end, or until they:

 - a) resigns from the office;

-- b) is disqualified or otherwise ceases to be a Councillor;
+- b) are disqualified or otherwise ceases to be a Councillor;

-- c) is removed from office by the Leader.
+- c) are removed from office by the Leader.

-If for any reason the Leader is unable to act, or the office of Leader is vacant, and the Deputy Leader is unable to act, or the office of Deputy Leader is vacant, the Cabinet must act in the Leader's place, or arrange for a Cabinet member to act in his/her place.
+If for any reason the Leader is unable to act, or the office of Leader is vacant, and the Deputy Leader is unable to act, or the office of Deputy Leader is vacant, the Cabinet must act in the Leader's place, or arrange for a Cabinet member to act in their place.